7 Reasons Why Christian Leaders Fall

 In closing, if you are on the cliff or have already fallen, take time now and repent.
 It will hurt, but the fruit of repentance far outweighs the fruit of exposure that will surely come (cf. Numbers 32:23).
 God’s grace will see you through.
 A penitent person turns from sin.
 They accept full responsibility for their actions without blame, resentment, or bitterness.
 They seek forgiveness without conditions and stipulations.
 They take full (not partial) responsibility for their actions.
 There can be no “but’s” when repentance is genuine.
 “I am sorry.
 I was wrong.
 Please forgive me,” are often (although not always) healing words and signs of repentance.
 Excuses need to stop before healing can occur.

 There are consequences for past mistakes, but it’s best to live in God’s healing arms of forgiveness, rather than to live broken outside of His will.
 Which way will you turn?

-Shane Idleman is the founder and lead pastor of Westside Christian Fellowship in Southern California, just North of Los Angeles.
-More at www.ShaneIdleman.com.
-Shane’s sermons, articles, books, and radio program can all be found at www.WCFAV.org.
-Follow him on Facebook at: https://www.facebook.com/confusedchurch.
-And YouTube.
+Shane Idleman is the founder and lead pastor of Westside Christian Fellowship in Lancaster, Ca., just North of Los Angeles.
+He just released his 7th book, Desperate for More of God.
+(The Trailer is here:http://www.youtube.com/watch?v=VDZxrO6FbVI).
+Shane’s sermons, articles, books, and radio program can all be found at www.WCFAV.org, Follow him on Facebook at: https://www.facebook.com/confusedchurch.